bparanj/crystal/programming/iac/docs/ansible/host-key-check.md

 In the context of using boto3 to manage AWS resources, you don't need to set the `ANSIBLE_HOST_KEY_CHECKING` flag.
 Boto3 uses a different mechanism for authentication and secure communication with AWS services.

-When using boto3, you typically configure your AWS credentials and region in one of the following ways:
+When using boto3, you  configure your AWS credentials and region in one of the following ways:

 1. Environment variables:
    - Set the `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` environment variables with your AWS access key ID and secret access key, respectively.